Jmurray1989/Green-Machine/README.md

 ### Known Issues

 I came across four issues.
-The three issues appeared within the IE and Microsoft Edge browsers.
+The four issues appeared within the IE and Microsoft Edge browsers.

 #### 1. The hero image text overlay has an issue where the underline is not the color - ![#35b729](https://placehold.it/15/35b729/000000?text=+) `#35b729` it sets to the default white.